jlangr/ccode2/continuous-design.md

 * The plan for building something.
 * The form and functionality exuded by the current state of that something.

 Continuous Design, also abbreviated as...
 Wait, that abbreviation is already taken.
-Oh well; we'll refer to it as continuous design, and ultimately just "design"&mdash;because this is how we build systems.
+Oh well; we'll just utter the entire phrase, "continuous design," as we go.
+Ultimately we'll just call it "design," because this is how we build systems: One design decision after another.

-As we were saying: Continuous design means that we are continually planning how to accommodate new features.
+As we were saying: Continuous design means that we are continually planning how to accommodate new behaviors, and our system has a new design each time we add a new behavior.
 Most of that planning occurs just as we're writing the code that actually provides the new behaviors.
 Adding the new code, or updating the existing code, always changes the design, often only in a very small way.

 Design is not a nebulous phase of development that occurs at the outset of a project.
 It is not solely the activity of drawing high-level sketches about what the system needs to look like.